Sunday, February 22, 2009

 I declined and as time went on, he made a few more friendly overtures that were just as vaguely creepy.
 I found myself looking outside before leaving to make sure he wasn't there and hoping he wouldn't be when I came home.
 I guess that was a mild inconvenience but then I noticed they used the screened in foyer as their own personal garbage storage.
 They kept their dog there and the floor was carpeted with big white tufts of dog hair.
 The guy must have gone through a case of Budweiser a week and to get to my door I had to step over bags of his empty bottles and multiple pairs of his dirty, smelly shoes.
 If this was the worst of it, I might've counted myself lucky but he was just getting started.

-flip the porch light on, making it look like the sun had gone supernova in my tiny apartment.
+He'd get up every day at 5:30 am and flip the porch light on, making it look like the sun had gone supernova in my tiny apartment.
 I'd put a pillow over my face and listen to him go in and out of his place for half an hour, repeatedly slamming both his door and the porch screen on every trip.
 Being convinced the guy might actually be a serial murder, I was too chicken to ask him to stop this foolishness so when my lease was up, I moved.
 Secretly, when he wasn't home.

 Sunset District apartment--San Francisco, CA